FlaviaTG/BioPopWork/README.md

 module load fastqc/0.11.5
 fastqc 01.180603.B03.S1.1.fastq.gz -o ./QUALITY-reads
 ```
-In a loop and in a slurm job see bash script for an example `Job-FastqC.sh`.
+In a loop and a slurm job, see bash script for an example `Job-FastqC.sh`.
 This job could take 2 days
 ```
 for i in *.fastq.gz; do fastqc $i -o ./QUALITY-reads;done
 ```